DAVE ARCARI BIOGRAPHY

 “Dave plays like he got his skin turned inside out and pretty soon my skin was inside out too listening and it was all good.
 That boy bleeds for you – he a real down deep player and a soul man…” SEASICK STEVE

-SLIDE guitarist & songwriter Dave Arcari’s alt.blues sounds owe as much to trash country, punk and rockabilly as they do pre-war Delta blues and have been showcased via nine internationally-acclaimed solo CD releases.
+SCOTTISH alternative blues (alt.blues) guitarist & songwriter Dave Arcari’s alt.blues sounds owe as much to trash country, punk and rockabilly as they do pre-war Delta blues and have been showcased via ten internationally-acclaimed solo album releases.

-His last album – Whisky in my Blood – was released on Finnish record label Blue North in March 2013.
+The 2016 Hellbound Train EP entered the iTunes charts at number seven, filling a gap in releases since his previous (fifth) album – Whisky in my Blood – released on Finnish record label Blue North in March 2013.
 As well as showcasing Arcari’s trademark National steel guitars, the release features performances on banjo, regular guitar and and cigar box which help capture the full breadth of Arcari’s song-writing and performance.

 2017 also sees Arcari focussing his live work on UK and Europe having been concentrating on building his audience in the USA over the last few years.
 His 2016 USA tour built on the foundations laid over successful US tours in 2013, 2014 and 2015 – including official showcases at SxSW in Austin, Texas.